Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 and it was shown in \cite{MR3098681, MR3174216, MR3027901} that the random variable $X_t$ whose law is $\rho(t)$ converges weakly to a stationary distribution, provided that the interaction potential $W$ is a convex polynomial (see also \cite{MR4312362} for its variants).
 Phase transitions in McKean-Vlasov dynamics are reflected in the existence of multiple stationary solutions.
 The interacting diffusion system \eqref{N_SDE}, written in gradient form with respect to the $N$-particle Hamiltonian $H_N$, admits a unique invariant Gibbs measure $M_N \propto e^{-\beta H_N}$ under quite general assumptions, whereas this uniqueness may fail in the mean-field limit as $N \to \infty$.
 The associated McKean-Vlasov dynamics then typically exhibits multiple critical points, corresponding to several distinct equilibrium states.
 This is naturally interpreted as an illustration of a phase transition at the level of the infinite-particle system.
 In \cite{MR4062483}, the authors present a detailed analysis of phase transitions for McKean-Vlasov equations on the torus without any confining potential.

 For the \emph{propagation of chaos}, that is, the rigorous derivation of continuum equations such as \eqref{MV} from the $N$-particle dynamics \eqref{N_SDE} via a mean-field limit, we refer the reader to \cite{MR4373166, Sznitman_1991,doi:10.1073/pnas.56.6.1907,ChaintronDiez2022, 10.1215/00127094-2020-0019} and the references therein for more details.
-Closely related Wasserstein gradient-flow and McKean-Vlasov structures also appear in the analysis of training dynamics for overparametrized neural networks and mean–field Langevin algorithms; see, for instance, \cite{MMN18,CB18,chizatmean}.
+In recent years, the Wasserstein gradient-flow and McKean-Vlasov structures have also become central to analyzing the training dynamics of overparametrized neural networks.
+In the mean-field limit, the parameter evolution under stochastic gradient descent is described by the mean-field Langevin dynamics, which formally constitutes a gradient flow of a free energy functional on the Wasserstein space.
+This perspective has been instrumental in establishing global convergence guarantees despite the non-convex nature of the loss landscape; see, for instance, \cite{MMN18,CB18,chizatmean,nitanda2022convex,hu2021mean,kim2024transformers}.

-\textbf{Remark on the existence of solutions.} Under our standing assumptions on the interaction potentials $V$ and $W$, \textbf{(\ref{assump_A1})}–\textbf{(\ref{assump_A3})}, the McKean–Vlasov equation \eqref{MV} on $\mathbb T^n$ admits a local-in-time solution for sufficiently regular initial data.
-Although it is not our main concern here to develop a complete well-posedness theory for \eqref{MV}, we briefly sketch the standard argument.
+\textbf{Remark on the existence of solutions.} Under our standing assumptions on $V$ and $W$, \textbf{(\ref{assump_A1})}--\textbf{(\ref{assump_A3})}, the McKean--Vlasov equation \eqref{MV} on the torus $\mathbb{T}^n$, $n\ge1$, admits a local-in-time solution for initial data in $L^p$ with $p >\max(\frac{n}{2},1)$ (assuming $W$ has a Newtonian singularity).
+Although developing a complete well-posedness theory is not our main focus, we briefly sketch the standard existence argument.